aravs1/Gesture-Genie/README.md

 # Gesture-Genie

+### What it does:
+Gesture Genie is a web application that bridges the gap between the deaf and hearing communities by translating spoken language into American Sign Language (ASL) using real-time video and tone detection.
+Additionally, the application offers sign-to-speech functionality, translating ASL gestures into spoken language using computer vision techniques.

 ### Inspiration:
 Just in the United States, 11 million people are deaf, of which half a million use ASL natively.
 For people who are deaf to communicate with those who are hearing, and therefore most likely not fluent in sign language, they’re constricted to slower methods of communication, such as writing.
 Similarly, for people who don’t know sign language to immediately be able to communicate comfortably with someone who is deaf, the only options are writing or lip-reading, which has been proven to only be 30-40% effective.
 By creating Gesture Genie, we aim to make the day to day lives of both the deaf and hearing communities significantly more tension-free.

-### What it does:
-Two Way Sign Language Translator that can translate voice into visual sign language and can translate visual sign language into speech.
-We use computer vision algorithms to recognize the sign language gestures and translate into text.

 ### How we built it: